-- The Royal Ontario Museum (ROM): One of the largest museums in North America, a new and somewhat controversial “crystal” façade was developed for the museum that has awed new visitors.
-Exhibitions regularly rotate, with special unique events run weekly.
-Of note is the “ROM Friday Night Live” allowing visitors to eat, drink, and dance while enjoying foods from local restaurants and music spun from local DJs.
+- The Royal Ontario Museum (ROM): One of the largest museums in North America.
+The Neo-Romanesque architecture of the original building is juxtaposed with the modern Crystal extension completed in 2007.
+Exhibitions regularly rotate, with special unique events that run weekly.
+Of note is the "ROM Friday Night Live," which allows visitors to eat, drink, and dance while enjoying food from local restaurants and music spun from local DJs.

 - The Bata Shoe Museum: Probably the most unusual and unique Toronto attraction, the museum exhibits footwear from across the globe.
 The permanent collection contains over 12,500 artefacts.
 You’ll be surprised how much you'll learn about shoes.

 - The Art Gallery of Ontario (AGO): Though not in the Annex exactly, the gallery is steps from the neighbourhood, exhibiting art installations from around the world.
 This museum also features rotating exhibitions, so it’s worth keeping up to date on what it’s featuring.

 Churches in the area include Bloor Street United Church at 300 Bloor Street W, (416) 924-7439, Walmer Road Baptist Church at 188 Lowther Avenue, (647) 351-7222, and the Church of Jesus Christ of Latter Day Saints at 69 Walmer Road, (416) 921-8108.

-The University of Toronto's Robarts Library at 130 St George Street, (416) 978-8450, is one of the largest in Canada.
+The University of Toronto's Robarts Library at 130 St George Street, (416) 978-8450, has one of the largest collections in Canada.
 Attached to it is the Thomas Fisher Rare Book Library, which holds Canada’s collection of rare books and is accessible upon request.

 Arts and Entertainment